tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 $ python generateLevelCluster.py
 ```

->d.
-Add some new D3.js visualizations to Tika Similarity
+##### 5. Add some new D3.js visualizations to Tika Similarity
-> Add some new D3.js visualizations to Tika Similarity.
+Add some new D3.js visualizations to Tika Similarity.
 Our team made circle packing, treemap, plot, bracemap.
-We are added the result
-> and code file with in our submitted file.
+We are added the result and code file with in our submitted file.

 # About
 This is the assignment 1 from DSCI 550 Spring 2023 at USC Viterbi School of Engineering.
 This research is collaborated by 6 group members